methaveelu/GA-proj-1-MTV/README.md

 ### initialisation
 * pre-define the player positioning in JS, such that other functions within the code can access the value to perform their respective tasks.
-* missile array to be filled up when the space bar is tapped
+* missile array to be filled up with missile coordinates when the space bar is tapped
 * empty array to push in the coordinates of the enemy spawning location

 ```javascript